ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 innovations [@Tustison:2021aa].
 -->

-In contrast to the pipeline development in human data [@Tustison:2021aa], no current ANTsX tools exist yet to create adequate training data for automated parcellations of the mouse brain.
+In contrast to the pipeline development in human data [@Tustison:2021aa], limited tools exist yet to create adequate training data for automated parcellations of the mouse brain.
 In addition, mouse brain data acquisition often has unique issues, such as lower data quality or sampling anisotropy which limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to